anusha-sundaramurthi/Nuvex/README.md

 ## ⭐ Conclusion

 Nuvex demonstrates a production-ready implementation of Retrieval-Augmented Generation using LangGraph, Qdrant, and multi-provider LLM support.
 It goes beyond a basic RAG system by incorporating hybrid search, structured outputs with grounded references, prompt versioning, RAGAS evaluation, human feedback collection, and a polished Streamlit UI with real-time product image suggestions — all fully containerised with Docker Compose.

+The system has been further upgraded with an **intent router** that blocks off-topic questions before any retrieval happens, and **query rewriting with parallel retrieval** using LangGraph's `Send()` API — enabling multi-intent queries like *"a laptop, a mouse and a keyboard"* to be split into focused parallel searches and answered comprehensively in a single response.

 ---